jewelsofthought/neshama/site/posts/tol/prediction.md

 ---
-title: Dawn
+title: Future
-description: Awakening at Dawn...
+description: This is the way of the future
-tags: null
+tags: [plandemic]
 date: 2003-01-18T13:08:51.930Z
 modified: 2022-01-03T14:54:41.012Z
 ---